 In fact, almost every domesticated animal can be trained to a certain degree, especially some type of birds, small animals, and of course cats and dogs.

 Can guinea pigs be litter trained?
-Yes, guinea pigs can be litter trained but this process takes devotion and time.
+Guinea pigs can be litter trained but this process takes devotion and time.
 There are certain steps and tips that need to be followed that greatly improve the chances of successfully litter training your guinea pig.
 It is important to know that not every guinea pig can be litter trained and that scolding or forcing guinea pigs will only result in them being stressed or depressed.
 Guinea pig’s litter training needs to be done with utmost care and trust.
-With our instructional guide, this process will be easy and entertaining.

 It’s very important that your guinea pig knows the relevance of a litter box.
 A litter box is here to teach your guinea pig to pee or poop at the same exact spot.